aarav-babu/The-Great-Sentiment-Analayzer/README.md

 5. Run the full code.
 6. Download the .pkl file from outputs and use it in your own deployment.

-# About the Datasets, Automatic Annotation Tools and Models
+# About the Datasets Automatic Annotation Tools and Models

 The datasets have been provided under the /Datasets folder.
 All the reviews that we’ve used have been scraped by us using the python codes provided under the /Web Scraping folder.
 We have also created a one-of-a-kind Hindi/Hinglish balanced product reviews dataset that has also been web scraped (code provided) by us.
 It consists of 4331 reviews out of which 2284 were suggestions and 2047 were complaints.